 As well as being a full time designer and artist Adam is the host a creator of the My Life In Letters podcast where he speaks with prominent graffiti artists from around the globe about their experiences within graffiti culture.

-Please see his site www.adamkfujita.com and his Instagram page @adamfu to stay up to date on new work.
+Please see his Instagram page @adamfu to stay up to date on his most recent new works.